jkoelndorfer/website/content/blog/amazon-ec2-provisioning.md

 is sufficient, fire up a virtual machine in Vagrant and point Ansible at it.
 If you need to test something cloud-specific, spin up a test instance and point Ansible at that.
-You don't need to push a cookbook to a Chef server just to see how your changes fare.
-It's all local!
+You don't need to push a cookbook to a Chef server to see how your changes fare, and there is no special configuration required for local testing.

 Many of the modules provided by Ansible are idempotent, so with minimal effort you can test a new role or a change and run it until you are